8 Simple Ways To Improve Your Financial Literacy

 However, please be careful about what you watch because many content creators are hiding behind the disguise of “personal finance,” but in reality, they are hypers or, worse, scammers.

-Some of the videos I regularly watched or watched when I was starting are On The Money (particularly the old episodes), Rampver Financial with Rex Mendoza, The Plain Bagel, and The Two Cents.
+Some of the videos I regularly watched when I was starting are On The Money (particularly the old episodes), Rampver Financial with Rex Mendoza, The Plain Bagel, and The Two Cents.

 4. Listen to podcasts.

-If you’re stuck in traffic, doing some chores, or exercising, listening to podcasts is a great alternative.
+Listening to podcasts is a great alternative if you're stuck in traffic, doing some chores, or exercising.
 Many personal finance content creators are also moving into the podcast scene to reach more people.

 Aside from books, websites, videos, and podcasts, attending various seminars and webinars is important – both free and paid – especially if you’re starting your financial literacy journey.

-One way to find free seminars and webinars is through Facebook events or if your favorite social media personal finance personalities are hosting.
-However, it is also important to invest in your financial quotient by attending paid seminars and webinars.
+One way to find free seminars and webinars is through Facebook events or Everbrite.
+However, investing in your financial quotient is also important by attending paid seminars and webinars.

 The good thing about paid events is that they ‘force’ you to attend because you have already invested in them.

 I once attended a paid seminar about the stock market that they said used to be free.
-However, people kept signing up but didn’t show up on the day.
-So to increase the accountability of the attendees, they placed a price tag that proved effective.
+However, people kept signing up but didn't attend on the day.
+So, to increase the accountability of the attendees, they placed a price tag that proved effective.

 6. Join a community.

-One of the best things about the Internet is how it brings people together, including those interested in learning more about personal finance.
+One of the best things about the Internet is how it brings people together in online communities, including those interested in personal finance.

 7. Optimize your social media feed.

-For starters, here are some of the social media personalities I follow on various social media pages.
+For starters, here are some social media personalities I follow on various social media pages.

 8. Find mentors